khasanlee/OpenSource/README.md

 This Python script utilizes the `python-telegram-bot==13.7` (in VScode: pip install python-telegram-bot==13.7) library to create a Telegram bot named FunnyBot.
 The bot responds to various commands and provides information, jokes, and games.

+## How to use

+You can run the program with my own TOKEN or change for yours, and search in Telegram `FunnyBot` or `QuipQuoterBot`.

 ## Commands

 - `/start`: Welcomes the user to the FunnyBot.